livz/livz.github.io/_posts/2017-05-05-sectalks-london-08.md

 ```
 ![Stage 2](/assets/images/sectalks8-1.png)

 The clue for this stage is _'in the movie name'_.
-Firstly, what movie??
+First you might ask, what movie??
 If you're not a fan of the genre, just upload the image on the [Google reverse image search](https://images.google.com/) page and you'll get the movie name:

 ![Reverse image search](/assets/images/sectalks8-2.png)